kuujo/vertigo/README.md

 verticles) and distributed across **one or many Vert.x instances**, managing communication between components in a **predictable and reliable** manner.

-* Supports simple pipelines or complex networks of Vert.x modules/verticles, including remote procedure calls spanning multiple Vert.x verticle instances
+* Manages multi-step event processing systems, from simple pipelines to **complex networks of Vert.x modules/verticles**, including **remote procedure calls spanning multiple Vert.x verticle instances**
+* **Abstracts communication details** from verticle implementations by providing an API for defining verticle relationships at the point of deployment
-* Supports message ack/fail/timeout mechanisms, providing data sources with feedback on the state of processing simple or complex message trees
+* **Guarantees message processing** through ack/fail/timeout mechanisms, providing data sources with feedback on the status of processing simple or complex message trees
+* Supports distribution of messages between multiple verticle instances using **random, round-robin, consistent hashing, or fanout** approaches
+* Supports **distribution of verticle/modules instances across a cluster** of Vert.x instances
-* Monitors networks for failures and automatically reassigns/redeploys failed verticles and modules
+* **Monitors networks for failures** and automatically reassigns/redeploys failed verticles and modules
-* Can distribute verticle/module instances among a single Vert.x instance or across a cluster of Vert.x instances
-* Network components can be written in any Vert.x supported language, with current integration for Java and [Python](https://github.com/kuujo/vertigo-python)
+* Network components can be written in **any Vert.x supported language**, with current integration for Java and [Python](https://github.com/kuujo/vertigo-python)
 * Integrates seemlessly with existing Vert.x applications